1 person was fatally shot and a state trooper wounded near site of Atlanta's controversial 'Cop City' project - KTVZ

 The Atlanta Police Foundation has said the center is needed to help boost morale and recruitment efforts, and previous facilities used by law enforcement are substandard.

-Activists have also expressed concern over the project’s environmental impact: The training center would carve out a chunk of forested land.
+Activists have also expressed concern over the project’s environmental impact: The training center would carve out a chunk of forested land and fragment what local advocates hope will become a network of connected green spaces across parts of Atlanta and DeKalb County.

-Taxpayers will foot about $30 million of the facility’s cost, with the rest coming from private philanthropic and corporate donations, city officials have said.

 The-CNN-Wire